paulocantergiani/PingPong-Game/README.md

 ## Customization

 Feel free to modify the game constants in the `main.py` file to change aspects like screen size, paddle size, ball speed, etc.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/ping-pong-game/issues) if you want to contribute.

-## License

-This project is open source and available under the [MIT License](LICENSE).